Get all vaccines on time.

 Vaccines are very safe.
 It is much safer to get the vaccine than to get a rotavirus infection.

 Most babies do not have any reactions after they get the rotavirus vaccine.
-Some may have diarrhea, crankiness, stomach pain, gas or an itchy rash after being immunized.
+Some may have a fever or experience diarrhea, vomiting, and crankiness after immunization.

 In some countries outside of Canada, a very rare risk of intussusception (a blockage of the intestine) has been seen in the week after the first dose of rotavirus vaccine.
 The risk of intussuception is about 1 to 2 cases for every 100,000 babies that get the vaccine.
 At most, this could affect 1 baby a year in B.C.
 By comparison, each year in B.C. about 1 in 4,000 children under the age of 1 get intussusception without having received the vaccine.

 Signs of intussusception may include a swollen abdomen, frequent vomiting, and bloody stools.
 Your baby could seem weak and irritable and have several bouts of intense crying.
-If your baby is showing these signs, you should take your baby to the closest emergency department.
+If your baby shows these signs, you should take your baby to the nearest emergency department.

-It is important to stay in the clinic for 15 minutes after getting any vaccine because there is an extremely rare possibility of a life-threatening allergic reaction called anaphylaxis.
+It is important to stay in the clinic for 15 minutes after getting any vaccine because there is an extremely rare possibility, less than 1 in a million, of a life-threatening allergic reaction called anaphylaxis.
 This may include hives, difficulty breathing, or swelling of the throat, tongue or lips.
-If this happens after you leave the clinic, call 9-1-1 or the local emergency number.
-This reaction can be treated and occurs in less than 1 in a million people who get a vaccine.
-It is important to always report serious or unexpected reactions to your health care provider.
+Should this reaction occur your health care provider is prepared to treat it.
+Emergency treatment includes the administration of epinephrine (adrenaline) and transfer by ambulance to the the nearest emergency department.
+If symptoms develop after you leave the clinic, call 9-1-1 or the local emergency number.

 For more information on Reye Syndrome, see HealthLinkBC File #84 Reye Syndrome.